-Made with vanilla pudding, whipped topping and of course eggnog.
+Made with vanilla pudding, whipped topping, extract and of course eggnog.
 Top with cinnamon and nutmeg, making this the perfect dessert for eggnog lovers.
 Some are eggnog cheesecake dip, but I find them to overpower and get too thick.
 This one is perfect for dipping holiday cookies without breaking them.

 The ingredient list is short and sweet for this easy recipe with fantastic eggnog flavor.

 - Instant vanilla pudding– Make sure the pudding is instant and not traditional, otherwise it will not set up properly.
 Traditional vanilla is a great base, French vanilla will be a tad richer and sweeter.

 - Eggnog– That is what makes this eggnog dip!
 Eggnog is made from yolks and cream, which means it is much thicker than milk which is generally used for pudding.
 This will feel thicker because of that.
 Make your own eggnog or grab a jug at the grocery store.
 Be mindful that many contain alcohol, which is perfectly fine if your intention is to make boozy eggnog dip, but since we do not cook this no-bake dessert dip, the alcohol content will remain.

 - Whipped topping– such as Cool Whip, this is more stable than real whipped cream, which can deflate.

 - Ground Cinnamon and Nutmeg– Dust the top with these warm spices!

 - Rum Extract- If you want the flavor of boozy eggnog without the actual booze, making it safe for the kiddos, then, add a teaspoon of rim extract with the eggnog.
 This is optional.
 Vanilla extract can also be used to amp up the flavor.